Cycle complex over the projective line minus three points : toward multiple zeta values cycles: Construction of algebraic cycles

-The same holds if $Z'$ is empty at $y$ which gives the last point of the proposition. \end{proof} In order to compare situation in $\cNg{X}{\bullet}$ and in $\cNg{\A^1}{\bullet}$, we will use the following proposition. \begin{prop} Let $Y_0$ be an open dense subset of $Y$ an irreducible smooth variety and let $j : Y_0 \lra Y$ the inclusion.
-Then the restriction of cycles from $Y$ to $Y_0$ induces a morphism of cdga
+The same holds if $Z'$ is empty at $y$, which gives the last point of the proposition. \end{proof} In order to compare the situation in $\cNg{X}{\bullet}$ and in $\cNg{\A^1}{\bullet}$, we will use the following proposition. \begin{prop} Let $Y_0$ be an open dense subset of an irreducible smooth variety $Y$ and let $j : Y_0 \lra Y$ denote the inclusion. \begin{enumerate} \item The restriction of cycles from $Y$ to $Y_0$ induces a morphism of cdga's